linuxlawson/buddy/README.md

-Whole numbers only, didn't bother with decimals.
+Note: Use whole numbers only, wont do decimals at this time.

 Can be edited and adjusted accordingly.